Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: Introduction

 \section{Introduction}

-Recent advancements in multimedia technology have significantly transformed data analysis paradigms, where Multi-View Clustering (MVC) has demonstrated notable advantages in unsupervised scenarios by integrating heterogeneous data sources \cite{du2025openviewer,wen2023,fu2024subspace}.
+Recent advancements in multimedia technology have significantly transformed data analysis paradigms, where Multi-View Clustering (MVC) has demonstrated notable advantages in unsupervised scenarios by integrating heterogeneous data sources \cite{AwMVC,du2025openviewer,wen2023,fu2024subspace}.
 Traditional MVC methods have achieved significant success in processing static, complete datasets, as they require a complete set of views to achieve effective knowledge fusion \cite{Du2024UMCGL}.
 However, data is not static but evolves dynamically over time in many real-world applications.
 For example, medical monitoring may extend from clinical measurements to imaging scan data, and multi-view data facilitates tracking of patient progress.
-This incremental property poses a major challenge to traditional methods, driving incremental multi-view clustering (IMVC) to become a key research direction.
-IMVC aims to efficiently update clustering results when new views arrive, thereby avoiding retraining the model from scratch.
-However, its core challenge is to resolve a fundamental contradiction: the Stability-Plasticity Dilemma (SPD) \cite{wu2021striking}.
+This view-incremental property renders traditional MVC methods inefficient or even infeasible, as retraining the model from scratch with each new view fails to leverage previously learned knowledge.
+Consequently, Incremental Multi-View Clustering (IMVC) has become a critical research direction \cite{chen2025multi,wang2025adaptcmvc,feng2025incremental,CMVC}, which aims to update clustering results efficiently as new views arrive.
+However, its core challenge is to resolve a fundamental contradiction: the Stability-Plasticity Dilemma (SPD) \cite{wu2021striking, kim2020stability}.
 On the one hand, the model must possess sufficient plasticity to enable rapid learning and adaptation to new patterns and knowledge contained in new data.
 If the model is too rigid, it will be unable to capture dynamic changes in the data, leading to a rapid decline in performance.
 On the other hand, the model must also maintain sufficient stability to consolidate long-term accumulated knowledge and avoid catastrophic forgetting when learning new information.
 Therefore, an ideal IMVC model must achieve a balance between these two aspects.